IITBRacing/Object-Detection-20---21-DV/training/train_local/README.md

    Create a dataset same as the one created for google colab, with pics and corresponding .txt annotation file.

    - create a directory darknet/data/obj and put all the images and .txt files in this directory

+## Configuring :
+   - Find darknet/cfg/yolov3.cfg file
+   - Copy and paste it in the same directory with the name yolov3-custom.cfg
+   - Now we will make changes in this file according our needs